openharmony/docs/en/application-dev/reference/apis/js-apis-ability-context.md

 startAbilityForResultWithAccount(want: Want, accountId: number, options: StartOptions, callback: AsyncCallback\<void\>): void;

-Starts an ability with start options specified.
+Starts an ability with the start options specified.
 This API uses an asynchronous callback to return the result when the account of the ability is destroyed.

 **Required permissions**: ohos.permission.INTERACT_ACROSS_LOCAL_ACCOUNTS